ChatTheatre/SkotOS-Doc/Exploring_SkotOS.md

 You can also recompile all users of a library with the "upgrade" command.
 If you "upgrade /lib/string.c" it will recompile /lib/string and update all users of it.

-## Changing Local Passwords

-The default local setup uses a single authentication method, which is called DevUserD.
-A full, production SkotOS game has DevUserD for its most privileged developers but users a UserDB (such as thin-auth) for everything else.
-For local development you don't want to have to manage one of those.

-To change local passwords or developer passwords, log in as a developer on the developer telnet port (10098 by default.)
-The use this command:

-    code "/usr/System/sys/devuserd"->set_password("username", "password")

-This can create a new user if "username" isn't already a developer.
-It can also change the password of an existing user.
-It's not a great idea to leave extremely-privileged accounts on the highly-insecure default passwords.

 ## Updating Code and Statedumps

 If you restore from a statedump (the skotos.database file), then the code and data comes from that statedump file.
 If you haven't recompiled your initd after your last changes then it's still not recompiled.
 Whatever set of users are in devuserd, they're still the same ones after you restore.